 - Registration of research Registration of research is done by submission of the research studies to the clinical research office.
-Complete guidance on how to make a submission of research study is provided in the document titled," Process to get IRB approval".
-Clinical research office shall facilitate scientific and ethical review of studies as applicable. - Scientific review The MD will nominate a scientific review committee for projects that qualify for scientific review.
-All SRC's constituted will include MD, Secretary SRC, Secretary IRB, at least two members from the consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
-The committee will advise and facilitate the investigators and may support, oppose or suggest modifications to the proposal. - IRB approval Once scientific approval is obtained, the study should be submitted to for approval by the IRB.
+Complete guidance on how to make a submission of research study is provided in the Appendix I Clinical research office shall facilitate scientific and ethical review of studies as applicable. - Scientific review The MD will nominate a scientific review committee for projects that qualify for scientific review.
+SRC is constituted wilth MD, Secretary SRC, Secretary IRB, at least two members from the consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
+The committee will advise and facilitate the investigators and may support, oppose or suggest modifications to the proposal. - IRB approval Once scientific approval is obtained, the study should be submitted for approval by the IRB.
 Clinical research office staff will guide and facilitate the principal investigator in this process.
 The primary objective of obtaining IRB approval is to ensure the protection of the rights, safety and well-being of study participants and to address ethical issues.
 The IRB may approve, reject, modify or defer pending further information.
-Research projects which fall in the following categories also need to be submitted to the Research Ethics Committee (REC) of the National Bioethics Committee (NBC), Pakistan for review and approval before these are initiated - All research (medical or social science) projects involving human subjects, whether as individuals or communities, including surveys, drug/device trial, the use of fetal material, embryos and tissues from alive or the recently dead done with one or more of the following - International funding specifically given for research done anywhere in Pakistan e.g. Research Advocacy Fund (RAF), DFID, USAID etc - Funded or supported by the Government of Pakistan - Any other research either done all over Pakistan or is a multi-province http://nbcpakistan.org.pk/downloads.html
+Research projects which fall in the following categories also need to be submitted to the Research Ethics Committee (REC) of the National Bioethics Committee (NBC), Pakistan for review and approval before these are initiated

+- All research (medical or social science) projects involving human subjects, whether as individuals or communities, including surveys, drug/device trial, the use of fetal material, embryos and tissues from alive or the recently dead done with one or more of the following - International funding specifically given for research done anywhere in Pakistan e.g. Research Advocacy Fund (RAF), DFID, USAID etc - \circ $\;$ Funded or supported by the Government of Pakistan - Any other research either done all over Pakistan or is a multi-province - Drug trials for registration

-Drug trials for registrationClick here to download NBC application form, exemption request form and guidance sheet (used with thanks and permission of National Bioethics Committee, Pakistan)
+Click here to download NBC application form, exemption request form and guidance sheet (used with thanks and permission of National Bioethics Committee, Pakistan) http://nbcpakistan.org.pk/downloads.html